elihunter173/website/content/blog/2022_04_12_partial_order_precedence_climbing.md

 # Enter: Precedence Climbing (a.k.a.
 Pratt Parsing)

-One of the most popular ways to fix the issue of operator precedence while still leaving you a clean and intuitive grammar is by using a technique called precedence-climbing.

-Here, we keep our clean grammar from earlier but include an additional table defining each operator's precedence and associativity.
+One way to avoid twisting our grammar into a mess of `Expr`, `ExprP1`, ..., `ExprPN` like we did previously is to include an additional table defining each operator's numerical precedence and associativity, alongside our original clean and intuitive grammar from earlier.

 ```bnf
 Expr ::= Expr '+' Expr